Calling all aspiring writers!

 Evenings will include opportunities to attend a Courthouse Concert series performance, impromptu campfire writers’ circles and story-telling by the river, or just individual time for personal reflection and inspiration.

-We will close out the camp on Saturday evening, September 15 with a gala public event at the Courthouse, showcasing the great literary and story-telling talent of our instructors and pupils.
+On Saturday, September 14, writers will host a gala public event at the Exhibit Centre, showcasing the great literary and story-telling talent of our instructors and pupils.
 A group photo and wine and cheese get-together will follow.
 All are welcome to attend.

 What to Bring